DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-11-notify-school-been-recruited-by-provider.md

 ## Error states
-The journey also contained screens to account for scenarios where the user could not continue.
-These were;

-1. Someone at the school has already reported this issue
+### Someone at the school has already reported this issue
+Reporting a mistake with a partnership can only happen once, but there are a couple of instances where an error could have been reported by someone else.
+For example;
+* The notification is received into a shared inbox and another person has reported the error first.
+This is highly likely if a school hasn't yet [nominated an induction tutor](/manage-training/nominating-an-induction-tutor/).
+*  The error has been reported via [the online service](/manage-training/school-preparing-to-use-an-approved-training-provider-fip/#sign-up-with-a-training-provider-done) and not via the email notification.

-2. This link in the notification email has expired
+### This link in the notification email has expired

-The purpose for each error state is detailed under the relevant screenshot below.
+Errors can be reported within 14 days, but if a user tries to report a mistake after that period then it's important to pass them onto the support team to get help.

+Through our research with schools, we learnt that our original 7 day period wouldn't be long enough for a school to pick up and action the email.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({